oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 - ``method`` Computational methods of the algorithm. ``method1`` or ``method2`` in the case of ``Abc``.
 - ``cpu`` Version of the cpu-specific implementation of the algorithm, ``daal::CpuType``.

-Implementations for different methods are usually defined usind partial class templates specialization.
+Implementations for different methods are usually defined using partial class templates specialization.

 \*_impl.i
 ---------